sermon: Values and Conversion

-Matthew 15:19 "Out of the heart proceeds evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies..."
+Matthew 15:19 "For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies."

-Romans 8:7 "The carnal mind is enmity against God, because it is not subject to the law of God, and neither indeed can be."
+Romans 8:7 "Because the carnal mind is enmity against God; for it is not subject to the law of God, and nor indeed can be."

 We have a foe of awesome, incredible, deceitful wickedness right within us!